top of page

 Program Assistant

 Sienna Fatuesi, she/her, is from Seattle, Washington.
 She recently graduated from Howard University with her B.S. in Health Science, minoring in Chemistry.
 Sienna joined the Alpha Chapter of Zeta Phi Beta Sorority, Inc. in the Spring of 2022.
 Sienna plans to obtain her Master’s degree in Public Health with a concentration in Community Health Sciences.
-Sienna started at MOCHA as an Administrative Assistant and has now become a Program Assistant, where she does administrative work as well as working as an integral part of the communications team.
-Sienna honors her inner child by coloring, journaling, and being in nature.
+Sienna is Program Assistant at MOCHA, where works as an integral part of multiple departments.
+Sienna honors her inner child by dancing when she feels joy, discovering new hobbies, and being in nature, especially by water.

 Museum Program Assistants